 An example of when you would use this feature other than for a single return is where you are in a position of having to perform the RSD routine again for the entire ledger or for a range or batch of returns.

 Clear All Selections (AE)

 Selecting this option will clear every tab on the RSD dialog and will void the entire RSD process.
-Therefore you would only do it if you wanted a clear screen to make new selections which, of course, could easily be done by unticking a checkbox you did not want and ticking a checkbox you did want.
+Therefore you would only do it if you wanted a clear screen to make new selections which, of course, could easily be done by deselecting a checkbox you did not want and selecting a checkbox you did want.

 In order for the RSD process to commence, you must select the Execute option.
-Click Execute or [Alt+X] to proceed to the next selection screen.
+Click Execute or press Alt+X to proceed to the next screen.